Charlie22911/Matrix-Art/docs/wiki/hardware-power.md

 hardware_pulse = true
 ```

 That path uses PWM timing hardware and conflicts with onboard audio.
 When you select hardware PWM during install, the installer turns onboard audio off with `dtparam=audio=off` in the existing Raspberry Pi `config.txt` and keeps `snd_bcm2835` from loading.

+More info can be found at `https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/matrix-setup`

 ## Panel settings